OscarDom1/Word_guess_game/README.md

 # Word_guess_game
-THis Project is built with Reactjs / Typescript
+This interesting Project is built with Reactjs / Typescript